gisgiselle/Cryptology/BlockChain Project/README.md

 ## How to run
 <ol>
-    <li>If you change any settings inside the Ganache settings page, such as the port, make sure you change the file truffle-config.js, reflecting those changes</li>
+    <ul>If you change any settings inside the Ganache settings page, such as the port, make sure you change the file truffle-config.js, reflecting those changes</li>
     <li>Open Ganache</li>
     <li>Import account from Ganache into Metamask</li>
     <li>Run the following commands on the terminal</li>